skip to main content

 4. Home and Hospital Teaching Program.

-3. HCPSS students may apply to enroll in a full-time digital education virtual program.
+3. HCPSS students may apply to enroll in a digital education virtual program.
 Enrollment is based on the availability of courses and qualified teachers.

 II.
 Enrollment Requirements